bigworlds-net/bigworlds/README.md

 With the whole system being designed around distributed storage, retrieval times are the biggest limitation of the system.
-While it's also built with dynamic migration based on access patterns, given how physics works, this will always be slower than localized systems optimized in line with hardware specification.
+While it's also built with dynamic migration based on access patterns in mind, given how physics works, this will always be slower than localized systems optimized in line with hardware specification.

 Data storage is implemented in a way that optimizes for entity-level retrieval and transfer between nodes.
 This leads to a trade-off when considering entity